kyomangold/AI-GestureControl/README.md

 # AI Hand-Gesture Controlled Cursor with OAK-D Lite

-This system integrates advanced AI capabilities to allow users to control their computer cursor through hand and gesture tracking, leveraging Google's MediaPipe and the OAK-D Lite camera's on-board processing.
+This system integrates advanced AI capabilities, including a machine learning algorithm running on-device, to allow users to control their computer cursor through hand and gesture tracking, leveraging Google's MediaPipe and the OAK-D Lite camera's processing.

 ## Features